b9Joker108/a_glockenspiel_magistery/scores_compositions_arrangements_and_fragments/khandro_gayjang_v1_13012026.md

 * https://www.facebook.com/ivana.schramke1

 Ivana Schamke is one of my most dedicated, devoted and advanced Secret-Mantra-Kin and Godsisters.
-I hold her in such superlative esteem and pine for her dashan.
+I hold her in such superlative esteem and pine for her darshan.

 **De|x|s:**